Please CLICK HERE for the full list of planned Whole Governing Board Meetings for academic year 2023/24

 The whole Governing Body meets every half term.
 All governors are also involved in smaller committees which meet in-between times to look at specific areas of school management, for example finance or teaching and learning.
+Further details of the committees can be found on the Committees and Membership Page.
 Governors also formally visit the school to look at particular areas that the school is focusing on at that time to see how well we are achieving our aims.
 I would like to reassure everyone that at no point do governors ever judge the quality of teaching within the school - we are not qualified to do so.

 Who does what on the Governing Body?

-Each Governor has a range of responsibilities depending on which committee they are on and what additional responsibilities they may have.
+Each Governor has a range of responsibilities.
 These may change from time to time, depending on the needs of the school and the individual.
-Our Chair of Governors attends all committees in order to ensure that she has a clear view of what is decided in each area.
 The current roles and responsibilities for other Governors are listed below:

-Can I know what goes on in Governing Body meetings?
+Can I find out what goes on in Governing Body meetings?

 Yes - the minutes of Governing Body meetings are available for you to look at.
-The only exception to this is where confidential matters involving an individual are discussed; these notes are kept away from the main minutes and are not available to be viewed.
-Should you wish to see the main minutes please ask in the School Office.
+The only exception to this is where confidential matters including involving an individual are discussed; these notes are kept away from the main minutes and are not available to be viewed.
+Should you wish to see the main minutes please ask in the School Office for a copy.

 The Governing Body is legally required to publish in the School’s website a list of pecuniary interests declared by the Governors and also a list detailing the attendance of governors at whole Governing Body meetings and also Governor Committee meetings.
 This information can be found here or by returning to the “Governors” tab on the website home page and selecting the appropriate choice from the drop down list.